mavi82/RedmineSelectize/README.md

-# Redmine Select2 Plugin
+# Redmine Selectize Plugin

 ## Description

-The **Redmine Select2 Plugin** is an extension for Redmine that enhances the user experience when interacting with `select` fields (dropdowns) by integrating the popular **Select2** plugin.
-Select2 is a library that transforms dropdown menus into more dynamic, searchable, and multi-select elements.
+The **Redmine Selectize Plugin** is an extension for Redmine that enhances the user experience when interacting with `select` fields (dropdowns) by integrating the powerful **Selectize** library.
+Selectize provides advanced dropdown functionalities, including search, autocomplete, and multi-select capabilities, improving usability and efficiency.

-With this plugin, all `select` tags in Redmine are automatically converted into advanced dropdowns with search functionality, autocomplete support, and multi-select capability where applicable.
+With this plugin, all `select` tags in Redmine are automatically converted into modern, searchable, and dynamic dropdowns, making it easier to navigate long lists and select multiple options where applicable.

 ## Features

-- **Quick Search:** `select` fields now include a search bar, making it easier to select options in long lists.
+- **Quick Search:** `select` fields now include a search bar, enabling faster selection in long lists.
-- **Multi-Select:** Allows selecting multiple options from a dropdown when supported.
+- **Multi-Select:** Supports selecting multiple options when applicable.
-- **Improved User Experience:** Dropdowns are more modern, with customizable styles.
+- **Improved User Experience:** Provides a cleaner and more modern interface with customizable styles.
-- **Redmine Compatibility:** The plugin integrates seamlessly with Redmine and adapts to its interfaces.
+- **Redmine Compatibility:** Seamlessly integrates with Redmine's existing UI.

 ## Installation

 1. **Download and install the plugin:**

    - Clone the repository into the `plugins` folder of Redmine:
      ```bash
-     git clone https://github.com/mavi82/RedmineSelect2.git redmine_select2
+     git clone https://github.com/mavi82/RedmineSelectize.git redmine_selectize
      ```

 2. **Run the database migration (if needed):**

    ```bash
    bundle exec rake redmine:plugins:migrate RAILS_ENV=production
    ```